ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 {caption: "Listing 3-1.
 The script for making the photos backup", line-numbers: true, format: Bash}
 ![`photo-backup.sh`](code/BashScripting/photo-backup.sh)

-Now the script contains one command.
-The command is too long.
-Therefore, it isn't easy to read and modify it.
-We can split the command into two parts.
-Listing 3-2 shows the result.
+The script contains one command, which is too long.
+This makes it hard to read and modify.
+You can split the command into two parts.
+Listing 3-2 shows how it looks like.

 {caption: "Listing 3-2.
 The script with two commands", line-numbers: true, format: Bash}
 ![`photo-backup-commands.sh`](code/BashScripting/photo-backup-commands.sh)

 Unfortunately, the behavior of the script has changed.
-Now the logical AND does not take place between the commands.
-Therefore, Bash executes the `cp` utility regardless of the `bsdtar` result.
-This behavior is wrong.
+Now the logical AND does not take place between the `bsdtar` and `cp` commands.
+Therefore, Bash always tries to copy files even if archiving has failed.
+This is wrong.

-The script should finish if the `bsdtar` utility fails.
-We can apply the `exit` Bash built-in to terminate the script.
-The command receives the exit status as the parameter.
+The script should stop if the `bsdtar` call fails.
+We can reach this behavior with the `exit` Bash built-in.
+It terminates the script when called.
+The command receives the exit code as the parameter.
 The script returns this code on termination.

 Listing 3-3 shows the script with the `exit` call.

 {caption: "Listing 3-3.
 The script with the `exit` call", line-numbers: true, format: Bash}
 ![`photo-backup-exit-subshell.sh`](code/BashScripting/photo-backup-exit-subshell.sh)

 We changed the command that calls the `bsdtar` utility.
-First, it looks like this:
+It looked like this before:
 {line-numbers: false}
 ```
 B && O1 || !
 F1
 ```

-It becomes like this after adding the `exit` call:
+It became like this after adding the `exit` call:
 {line-numbers: false}
 ```
 B && O1 || (F1 ; E)